5 Best Temples in Kamakura for Hydrangea Viewing

 Kamakura’s Best Hydrangea Viewing Spots

-In this article, I am sharing the 3 best temples in Kamakura where you can enjoy the beautiful view of hydrangea.
-Let’s turn a miserable rainy day to the most amazing one 🙂
+In this article, I am sharing the best temples in Kamakura where you can enjoy the beautiful view of hydrangea.

 1. Meigetsu-in Temple

 Meigetsu-in Temple (明月院) is one of the most popular temples in Kamakura City, best known for the iconic circle window and the stunning garden which displays the beautiful scenery in each season.
 Meigetsu-in is also called Ajisai-dera which means “the Hydrangea Temple” and approx 2,500 hydrangea flourish in baby blue colour at the temple site from early to late June.
-It’s extremely busy during the season so I’s recommend you to avoid going there on weekends.
+It’s extremely busy during the season and it’s recommended to avoid there on weekends.

 Access: 10 mins walk from Kita Kamakura Statin